Create a pre-departure checklist.

-The most stressful aspect of traveling is the preparations.
-To ensure a smooth journey on the train, there are a few things you should arrange and plan while you’re still home.
-Amtrak Train Travelers It’s hard to imagine spending more than 36 hours aboard a train without having made a plan.
-We can’t.
+Traveling can be a stressful endeavor, so to ensure a stress-free journey on the train, there are several things you should arrange and plan while still at home.
+Amtrak Train Travelers It can be hard to imagine spending more than 36 hours aboard an Amtrak train without having made a plan – but we insist on it!

-- Train Tickets You must have either your printed ticket or your electronic ticket.
+- Train Tickets – You must possess either your printed ticket or electronic ticket.

-- Travel insurance – Protect yourself from unanticipated travel misfortunes.
+- Travel Insurance – Shield yourself against unanticipated travel misfortunes.

-- Personal Care Items – Soap, toothbrush/toothpaste, shampoo/conditioner, deodorant, lotion, hand sanitizer, and more.
+- Personal Care Items – Such as soap, toothbrush/toothpaste, shampoo/conditioner, deodorant, lotion, hand sanitizer and more.

-- Other Travel Essentials What are your must-haves when traveling?
-The scenery is bound to entertain you, but it’s worth having some other essentials.
-There are many great options for books, audiobooks and tablets, as well as board games and cards.
-You also have the option to bring a notebook, binoculars, binoculars and a camera that can capture the scenery.
+- Other Travel Essentials – What are your must-haves when traveling?
+While the scenery will certainly keep you occupied, it’s wise to have some other items for added entertainment.
+There are plenty of great options for books, audiobooks and tablets as well as board games and cards that you can bring along.
+Moreover, bring along a notebook, binoculars and camera so that you can capture some memorable photos along the way.

-- Be Comfortable – Comfort is key when traveling by coach or in your private sleeper car.
-Even experienced travelers can feel exhausted on long train journeys.
-For those late-night bathroom trips, you can use a slipper, earplugs and eye mask as well as a blanket, pillow, and even a fleece blanket.
+- Be Comfortable – Comfort is key when traveling by coach or private sleeper car, even experienced travelers can feel exhausted on long train journeys.
+To make those late-night bathroom stops comfortable, use slippers, earplugs and eye mask as well as blankets, pillows or fleece blankets.

-It is permissible to bring your own food and drinks onboard the train.
-This is especially important if your dietary restrictions or special needs are met.
+Bring your own food and drinks onboard the train if necessary, especially if you have any dietary restrictions or special needs.
 You can have these items at your seat, in private Sleeping Car accommodations or the Sightseer Lounges.
-Alcoholic beverages can be purchased onboard but you are allowed to bring your own stock provided that you follow all train guidelines.
-Only your Sleeping Car accommodation can allow you to access your private stock.
-Highly recommended is to bring your own water.
+Alcoholic beverages may be purchased onboard but it’s allowed to bring stock provided that you follow all train guidelines.
+Your Sleeping Car accommodation allows access to private stock only; highly recommended is that you bring along some water too!

-Try to get up early and not stay up too late.
-This will help you to be more awake and ready for your adventures.
+Try to wake up early and not stay up too late.
+Doing this will help you be more alert and ready for your adventures.

 Amtrak trains and freight trains share tracks, so expect delays on longer cross-country routes.
-To allow freight trains to pass, your train may need to stop at the Moffat Tunnel if it is taking the California Zephyr train from Chicago to Denver.
-Take your time, it’s all in the journey.
+Your train may have to stop at the Moffat Tunnel if it is taking the California Zephyr from Chicago to Denver; take your time; it’s all part of the journey!